ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 This document describes the scalable, flexible, and decentralized SCITT architecture.
 Its goal is to enhance auditability and accountability across supply chains.

-In supply chains, items travel down the chain until they are eventually consumed by someone.
+In supply chains, artifacts travel down the chain until they are eventually consumed by someone.
-Consumers like to have information about the items that they consume.
+Consumers like to have information about the artifacts that they consume.
-There are many parties who publish information about an item:
+There are many parties who publish information about artifacts:
-For example, the original manufacturer may provide information about the state of the item when it left the factory.
+For example, the original manufacturer may provide information about the state of the artifact when it left the factory.
-The shipping company may add information about the transport environment of the item.
+The shipping company may add information about the transport environment of the artifact.
-Compliance auditors may provide information about their compliance assessment of the item.
+Compliance auditors may provide information about their compliance assessment of the artifact.
-Security companies may publish vulnerability information about an item.
+Security companies may publish vulnerability information about an artifact.
-Consumers may even publish the fact that they consume an item.
+Consumers may even publish the fact that they consume an artifact.

 SCITT provides a way for consumers to obtain this information in a way that is "transparent", that is, parties cannot lie about the information that they publish without it being detected.
-SCITT achieves this by having producers, auditors, etc. (also called Issuers) publish information in a Transparency Service, where consumers (also called Verifiers) can check the information.
+SCITT achieves this by having producers publish information in a Transparency Service, where consumers (also called Verifiers) can check the information.

 ## Requirements Notation